Maximkaaa/galileo/README.md

 # Running examples

-There are examples in `galileo` crate that can be run with `cargo run --example <name>` command.
-Web examples are separate creates in `wasm_examples` directory.
+Rust examples of using Galileo are located at [`galileo/examples`].
+Refer to the [readme](galileo/examples/README.md) for the list, description and run instructions.

+There are also examples of running Galileo in a web-browser located at [`web_examples`] folder.
 These are excluded from the workspace (because Cargo does not like cross-platform workspaces).
 To run those you will need to [install wasm-pack](https://rustwasm.github.io/wasm-pack/installer/):